 Lessons in Market Strategy: JC Penney

 - Different-value Pricing: where two similar items are priced differently so the inexpensive one gets bought (leading to more net sales).
 For example, say there is a limited time coupon that will mark down the price for tank tops in the winter.
-The original anchor price of the shirt is 60 dollars, but it is being marked down to a price point of 20.
+The original anchor price of the shirt is 60 dollars, but it is being marked down to a price point of $20.
 Although it seems like a remarkable deal that no one would want to miss out on, the anchored price is inflated to increase the perceived value of the tank top, revealing that value to a customer is all about the way a product is framed.

-Business leadership strived to build the new JC Penney by appealing to a sense of transparency that relied on customers trusting the brand.
-A big reason this business decision occurred was due to their new CEO Ron Johnson.
-Johnson had previously come from Apple, where pricing was different compared to retail department stores.
-Apple not only was a classy product that had lots of hype and buzz, but was a brand that ultimately sold the product.
-Apple products were able to market themselves through this buzz and word of mouth, something that JC Penney inherently did not have.
+Business leadership strived to build "the new JC Penney" by appealing to a sense of transparency that relied on customers trusting the brand.
+A big reason this business decision occurred was due to new CEO Ron Johnson.
+Johnson came from Apple, where pricing was different compared to retail department stores.
+As a brand, Apple not only was a classy product that had lots of hype and buzz, but it also is a brand that ultimately sells its product.
+Apple products are able to market themselves through this buzz and word of mouth, something that JC Penney inherently did not have.

 By trying to mimic Apple's market strategy, Johnson failed to realize the difference in customer profiles between Apple and JC Penney,—Apple didn't need discounts or sales to successfully sell their products.
 This infamous mistake showed that JC Penney’s decision makers were not aligned with their customers, as it was the perception of saving money not necessarily actually paying less that motivated customers.

 Key Takeaways from JC Penny's Failed Market Strategy